hifis-net/awesome-rse-fair/readme.md

 ### Tools
 ...that assist you in citing research software
-- [CiteAs](http://citeas.org/): Tool that helps by how to cite research software (and other research outcomes)
+- [CiteAs](http://citeas.org/) - Tool that helps by how to cite research software (and other research outcomes)
+- [shouldacite](https://mr-c.github.io/shouldacite/index.html) - Guidance on whether and how a software should be cited

 ## Licensing